 Deploying ArcGIS Server or ArcGIS Enterprise on Amazon Web Services (AWS) allows you to take advantage of the convenience and scalability of the cloud environment to host your web services.
-End users of web services typically do not need or want to log on to instances in AWS to get their work done; they'll still use applications on their local devices to work with data through services.
+End users can use these web services in applications on their local devices or in other applications in the cloud.

 Take advantage of web interfaces

 ArcGIS Server Manager and the ArcGIS Enterprise portal are both accessed through a web browser.
 That means you can sign in to these applications from your local desktop without having to log on to the Amazon Elastic Compute Cloud (EC2) instances on AWS.

 You can create a service definition file in your local ArcMap installation or ArcGIS Pro that includes the data you want in your service.
 Once you have the file, sign in to your stand-alone or federated ArcGIS Server site on AWS through Server Manager and publish from the service definition file.